msh9/codinginthetrenches.com/content/post/2021-05-04-azure-reliability-math.md

 Microsoft offers a SLA with credits for failure to meet it on many services.
 This SLA offers insight into what level of service might be expected out of different Azure products.

   - In the case of virtual machines, the offered level of availability of connectivity to any single virtual machine is 99.9%.
 Furthermore, they offer for two virtual machines in two different availability zones in a region that you will be able to connect to at least one of them 99.99% of the time.
-Microsoft’s own SLA is expressed in terms of the above concepts.
+Microsoft's own SLA is expressed in terms of the above concepts.
   - CosmosDB comes with a 99.99% availability SLA for many facets of the system and, when deployed in multiple regions, it increases to 99.999% for read/write operations.
   - Microsoft Azure Traffic Manager, used to provide DNS naming services, has a SLA of 99.99% availability of providing a valid response to a DNS query.